dbriscoe511/Seed-lab-svalbard/Demo1/README.md

 by the motor encoders, and tune the system to ensure the robot performs the desired task.

 This folder contains the materials needed for Demo1.
+Each folder in this demo folder contains an arduino script, which are individually commented.
+The main.py contains the code that needs to be run to perform a comp vision demo, the "forwardangularpositioncontroller" contains the code to perform the movement functions needed in the demo